Kathleen Ivaluarjuk Merritt

 Kathleen Ivaluarjuk Merritt is an Inuit throat singer, poet, writer, and musician from Rankin Inlet, Nunavut.
-Her work is under the artist name Ivaluarjuk, and blends Celtic music and fiddle with throat singing.
+Her work is under the artist name Ivaluarjuk (ᐃᕙᓗᐊᕐᔪᒃ), and blends Celtic music and fiddle with throat singing.
 She is Irish and Inuk.

 Career

-Her 2015 album, Icelines and Sealskin, is an exploration of Irish and Inuk music traditions.
+Her 2015 album, Icelines and Sealskin (ᓯᑯ, ᑐᓐᓃᑦ ᐊᒻᒪ ᕿᓰᑦ), is an exploration of Irish and Inuk music traditions.
 It has 11 tracks and runs for 42 min 25 sec.
 She primarily uses spoken word and throat singing.
 In her fundraising campaign, she said it would cost almost $30,000 to record an album almost entirely in Nunavut.
 She has collaborated or performed with multiple artists, including The Jerry Cans, Ptarmigan, Riit, Tanya Tagaq, Susan Aglukark, DJ Spooky, The Crooked Brothers, Owen Pallett, Mike Stevens, and the NAC Orchestra, among others.
 She has given throat singing workshops since 2008.

 She is part of the duo Iva and Angu with Charlotte Qamaniq.
 They won a 2024 Pan-Arcticvision qualifying event at the Alianait Arts Festival in Iqaluit.
 In 2022, they released the album Katajjausiit, and received a Juno Award nomination for the Traditional Indigenous Artist of the Year at the Juno Awards of 2023.